LanceMcCarthy/akeyless-extension-azdo/README.md

 You will have `$(MyAkeylessTask.first_secret)` and  `$(MyAkeylessTask.second_secret)` available in subsequent tasks of that job.

-## Dynamic Secrets Output
+## Dynamic Secrets

-For dynamic secret, it will only be a single variable.
+For dynamic secrets, the output variable that holds all of that dynamic secret's output.
 For example:

 ```yaml
 steps: